How to Design a Home Office That Boosts Productivity and Sparks Joy

 Pro Tip: Your posture matters more than you think!
 Poor posture can lead to fatigue, muscle tension, and even headaches.
 Make sure your chair supports your lower back, and sit with your feet flat on the floor.

-2. Find Your Perfect Desk
+2. Find the Right Desk

-3. Tweak Your Computer Setup
+3. Optimize Your Computer Setup

 Where you place your computer monitor can make a big difference in reducing strain on your neck and eyes.
 Ideally, your screen should be at eye level, so you’re not looking down or up at it.
 The screen should be about an arm’s length away from you, and the top of the screen should be at or just below eye level.
 If your screen is too low, use a monitor stand or even a stack of books to lift it.